- Welcome to ozfortress!

 Welcome to ozfortress!

 ozfortress is a community run website aiming to bring Team Fortress 2 competitions to the Australasian community.
-Founded in 2001, ozfortress has been providing competitions and community for over 15 years.
-As of 2020, ozfortress hosts 6v6 league tournaments triannually, with offseason tournaments between seasons including Ultiduo tournaments and various One-Night Cups.
+Founded in 2001, ozfortress has been providing competitions and a community for over 15 years.
+As of 2021, ozfortress hosts 6v6 league tournaments triannually, with offseason tournaments between seasons including Ultiduo tournaments and various cups.

 What is Competitive TF2?

 Has top-scoring in casual and matchmaking servers become too easy for you?
 Looking for a challenge?
 Then competitive TF2 is for you.
 The most popular and widely played variety of competitive TF2 is the 6v6 format.
 6v6 (or 6’s) is primarily played on 5CP and KOTH maps and is focuses on fast paced gameplay and strong team coordination.
 Unlike the 6v6 competitive matchmaking mode built into TF2, competitive 6s is run through community leagues such as ozfortress and is more structured than Valve’s 6v6, with a highly competitive community and established metagame and ruleset.